akshatkachroo/RepoPilot/README.md

 - 📝 Create and manage GitHub issues from the command line
 - 🔄 Automatic reviewer assignment
 - 📊 List and filter issues and pull requests
-- 🔔 Slack notifications for merged PRs
+- 🔔 Slack notifications for merged PRs with AI-powered summaries
 - 🤖 Command parsing in issue comments
 - 🌐 Webhook server for GitHub events
+- 🧠 Google Gemini AI integration for intelligent PR analysis

 ## CLI Commands